 Just as many right-wing Christians are enamored with President Donald Trump, idolizing him, thinking he can do no wrong; so also do many Christians and right-wing conservatives idolize Charlie Kirk.
 I am all for having heroes, but not if it means turning a blind eye to the fact that Charlie Kirk seemed to trust in a Lordship type plan of salvation, which is unbiblical.

-If you truly understand the biblical Gospel, then ye don't have enough information to know if Charlie was saved or not.
-I may learn more information in the future about his beliefs.
-But right now I CAN safely say at a minimum that Charlie's testimony can easily be misused to claim that he trusted in the Devil's lie of Lordship Salvation.
+If you truly understand the biblical Gospel, then you don't have enough information to know if Charlie was saved or not.
+I may learn more information in the future about his beliefs, but right now I CAN safely say at a minimum that Charlie's testimony was confusing.
 This is what happens when people use unbiblical phraseology; such as, “I gave my life to Christ.”
-Not one Scripture teaches this is how you get born again.
+Not one Scripture passage teaches this is how you get born again.
 Faith alone in the GOOD NEWS (Gospel) of Jesus Christ crucified, buried and risen, without adding any works of self-righteousness is the only way to be saved.
+Charlie failed to make this clear.

 "There is a vast difference between coming to Jesus for salvation and coming after Jesus for service.
 Coming to Christ makes one a believer, while coming after Christ makes one a disciple.
 All believers are not disciples.
 To become a believer one accepts the invitation of the Gospel, to be a disciple one obeys the challenge to a life of dedicated service and separation.
 Salvation comes through the sacrifice of Christ; discipleship comes only by sacrifice of self and surrender to His call for devoted service.
 Salvation is free, but discipleship involves paying the price of a separated walk.
 Salvation can't be lost because it depends upon God's faithfulness, but discipleship can be lost because it depends upon our faithfulness." —Pastor M.R.
 DeHaan, Hebrews; Zondervan Publishing House, 1959 (p.
 117)

 What a beautiful and doctrinally sound quote.
 Bravo Dr. Martin Ralph DeHaan!!!
-I love Pastor DeHaan by the way, he is one of my favorite preachers, along with Pastor Harry A. Ironside (1876-1951).
+I love Pastor DeHaan, who is one of my favorite free grace preachers, along with Pastor Harry A. Ironside (1876-1951).
 These men were both 100% free grace Gospel preachers!
 It sickens me that most preachers today have been deceived by the Devil, preaching a counterfeit plan of salvation that does not match up to what the Bible teaches.

 God knows that I didn't write this blog to cast a negative shadow over Charlie Kirk.
 I am however disappointed with Charlie that he didn't present a clear Gospel message to the world.
 There is no room for speculation or guesswork concerning how to get to Heaven, because the inspired Holy Bible plainly defines 'THE GOSPEL' for us...